Teaching online with Zoom

-Watch the Amazing Tutorial
+Watch this Amazing Zoom Tutorial

 What documents can you use in Zoom?

-In Zoom you can screen hare pretty much anything.
+In Zoom you can screen share pretty much anything.
 Powerpoints, Internet pages, word docs, playlists.
 Anything at all.
 In the tutorial above, I show you how you can also share just part of your screen, all of it, just one document or a few at a time.